arronlacey/wandbR/README.md

 # wandbR

-Beginnings of an reticulate API to the Weights and Biases wandb python library.
+Beginnings of a reticulate API to the Weights and Biases wandb python library.

 Current functions working with basic utility: login, init, finish, log, WandbCallback, agent